nhoizey/pack11ty/src/documentation/collections.md

 Any `layout` property set directly in a content's Front Matter will not be overriden by the global ones here after.

-If the content comes from a collection and a layout with the name of the collection exists, it is used.
-Else, the `pages` layout is used.
+If the content comes from one of the collections above and a layout exists with the same name as the collection, it is used.
+The `pages` layout is used as a fallback.

-Examples with existing `articles` and `notes` layouts:
+Examples if there are `articles` and `notes` layouts:

 | source                                    | layout     |
 | ----------------------------------------- | ---------- |